Computational aspects of robust optimized certainty equivalents and option pricing: Main results for uncertainty given by Wasserstein distances

 Given a European type of option payoff $H:= h(S)$ where $h:\mathbb{R}^d\to \mathbb{R}$ is measurable and bounded from below, we denote by

 its risk neutral price.
-Taking uncertainty in the pricing measure into account, an analogue of $\mathcal{R}$ in the previous section, consists of considering all probabilities consistent with the stock price, that is,
+Taking uncertainty in the pricing measure into account, an analogue of $\mathcal{R}$ in the previous section, consists of considering all probabilities consistent with the asset prices, that is,